DiRW: Path-Aware Digraph Learning for Heterophily: Method

 \subsubsection{Adaptive Walk Numbers}

-Ensuring the collection of comprehensive contextual information is critical in DiRW, guiding the determination of the requisite number of walks per node.
-This is achieved by evaluating the richness of information encapsulated within the path embeddings.
-The richness is quantified through the average embedding of the sampled paths, represented as:

-where $k$ is the number of sampled paths.
-To avoid the premature termination of the walk process, an initial minimum walk number $n_{min}$ is established.
-Subsequent to each walk, DiRW calculates the L2 norm of the discrepancy between the current measure of information richness and that of the preceding iteration:
+In DiRW, gathering comprehensive context is essential, which influences the walk numbers per node.
+This is determined by assessing the \textit{Information Richness}, measured by the average of sampled path embeddings.
+To avoid early walk termination, a minimum walk number $n_{min}$ is set.
+After each walk, DiRW computes the L2 norm of the Information Richness difference between the current and previous sampled sequences: